miso-lims/walkthroughs/_includes/libraries-qc.md

 After measuring the insert size or concentration, this information can be entered into each library.

-1. Select the libraries you wish to edit:
+1. Use advanced search to find the library you wish to QC.
-  * If you are continuing from the end of the section where you created libraries, do not navigate away from the page.
-At the top left of the table after saving libraries, click the _Add QCs_ button.
-Continue from step 5.
+   1. On the _Libraries_ page, enter `created:lasthour creator:me` in the
-1. On the _Libraries_ page, enter your project name in the search box.
+      _Search_ box and hit _Enter_.
    1. Check the boxes for the libraries that you created previously.
 1. Click _Add QCs_ at the top left of the table.
 1. Enter `1` QC per library and click _Add_.
 1. _Date_: enter today's date